-Enoki here asserts that we must understand Hua to have been just a country under Ephthalite rule, regardless of what the Liang shu says, and the implication of his assertion is, that the populace of Hua, being under the rule of the Ephthalites, must therefore be understood to have consisted of two or more peoples, the people or peoples of Hua that were under Ephthalite rule, and a number of Ephthalites as well; and the same holds true of other places that Enoki points out as having been occupied by Ephthalites and under their rule, namely, Khôrasân, Sogdiana, Gandhâra, north of the T'ien-shan Mountains and a part of Chinese Turkestan.
+It is, however, to be remembered that Hua can not be looked upon as the center of the Ephthalite empire at the beginning of the 6th century, but it was a country under the rule of the Ephthalites who occupied Khôrasân, Tukhârestân, Sogdiana, Gandhâra, north of the T'ien-shan Mountains and a part of Chinese Turkestan.
+The Ephthalites were nomad [sic] and their king, having no fixed residence, removed from one place to another every month.
+For some reason unknown to us, Hua was received [by the Liang] as, or pretended [to the Liang] to be, the Ephthalite empire itself.
+That the envoy of Hua told the Liang that their king was named YEN-TAI-I-LI-T'O (Yeptailitha) will only show that the country was under the control of this king.306 peoples, the people or peoples of Hua that were under Ephthalite rule, and a number of Ephthalites as well; and the same holds true of other places that Enoki points out as having been occupied by Ephthalites and under their rule, namely, Khôrasân, Sogdiana, Gandhâra, north of the T'ien-shan Mountains and a part of Chinese Turkestan.
 If the Liang shu stated that the envoys had come from Sogdiana, for example, Enoki would have said the same thing in regard to such statement as he says about the statement that they came from Hua.
-In other words, Enoki could not accept, and in fact with vigor rejected, that the envoys sent from Hua to the Liang were representing the Ephthalite king or empire, because to have accepted that they were would have contradicted his theory that the center of the Ephthalites was not in Hua, which country he located 'in the neighbourhood of the middle waters of the Oxus,'299 but in Hsi-mo-ta-lo, just to the west of Badakhshan in Tokharistan, and far from Hua.
+In other words, Enoki could not accept, and in fact with vigor rejected, that the envoys sent from Hua to the Liang were representing the Ephthalite king or empire, because to have accepted that they were would have contradicted his theory that the center of the Ephthalites was not in Hua, which country he located 'in the neighbourhood of the middle waters of the Oxus,'307 but in Hsi-mo-ta-lo, just to the west of Badakhshan in Tokharistan, and far from Hua.
 But in asserting that Hua was just a country under Ephthalite rule, he created for himself a problem, one that he did not foresee.
-When later in his paper, in his attempt to show documentary evidence that might lend support to his theory of the Iranian origin of the Ephthalites, he quotes the Liang shu passage that says in regard to Hua 'They worship T'ienshên or heaven-god and Huo-shên or fire-god.
+When later in his paper, in his attempt to show documentary evidence that might lend support to his theory of the Iranian origin of the Ephthalites, he quotes the Liang shu passage that says in regard to Hua 'They worship T'ien-shên or heaven-god and Huo-shên or fire-god.
 Every morning they first go outside [of their tents] and pray to gods and then take breakfast.
-They kneel down to bow only once,'300 Enoki forgets that he had asserted previously that Hua was just a country under the rule of the Ephthalites, and likewise forgets, or just ignores, that by asserting such, he thereby defined the populace of Hua to have consisted of two or more peoples, thus making it impossible in his argument for him to attribute that Liang shu passage to a particular people.
+They kneel down to bow only once,'308 Enoki forgets that he had asserted previously that Hua was just a country under the rule of the Ephthalites, and likewise forgets, or just ignores, that by asserting such, he thereby defined the populace of Hua to have consisted of two or more peoples, thus making it impossible in his argument for him to attribute that Liang shu passage to a particular people.
 Moreover, he also forgets, or perhaps ignores, that he clearly implies that the envoys from Hua were not even Ephthalites, that they were merely from a country under the rule of the Ephthalite king.
 In other words, he constructed his argument in such way that he unintentionally made it impossible for himself to use that passage of the Liang shu to support his theory that the Ephthalites were of Iranian origin.
 When we turn to Procopius to guide us, we can see that on the basis of anyone else's argument as well, no matter what it might entail, that passage of the Liang shu could not possibly be used to support any other theory that the Ephthalites were originally Iranians.